redis/redis-doc/docs/manual/replication.md

 masters and replicas together with their replication offsets, list of connected replicas and so forth.

-Partial resynchronizations after restarts and failovers
+## Partial sync after restarts and failovers
----

 Since Redis 4.0, when an instance is promoted to master after a failover, it will be still able to perform a partial resynchronization with the replicas